2019 Washington Redskins season: Week 13: at Carolina Panthers

 This would become the final victory as the "Redskins", as the name was retired in the wake of social unrest in 2020.

 Week 14: at Green Bay Packers

 The Redskins would fall to 3–10.
 This loss would eliminate the Redskins from playoff contention for the fourth consecutive season.

 Week 15: vs. Philadelphia Eagles

 Week 16: vs. New York Giants

 The loss meant the Redskins were swept by the Giants for the first time since 2014.
 The loss also placed the Redskins last in the division for the first time since 2014.
+This was the last home game for the team as the "Redskins", as the branding was dropped in the wake of the George Floyd protests the next year.

 Week 17: at Dallas Cowboys

 Case Keenum returned to the starting role with Dwayne Haskins suffering an ankle injury the previous week.
 With the loss, the Redskins would tie their worst records of all time.
 This loss also ensured that they would get swept by all division rivals.
 This was their final game as the "Redskins" as the name was terminated several months later.
+Following the loss, Bruce Allen and several other front office members were fired.